SDU-Robotics/sdu_controllers/doc/pages/tutorial/joint_space_motion_control.rst

 **************************
 Joint-space motion control
 **************************
-sdu_controllers implements a joint-space motion controller as described in :cite:t:`2009:Siciliano`.
+sdu_controllers implements a joint-space motion controller with inverse dynamics control as described on page 330 in :cite:t:`2009:Siciliano`.
 By using this controller you can make a robot follow an arbitrary joint-space trajectory that is defined within the limits of the robots.
 This page contains two examples, in the :ref:`first example <ur5e_joint_space_control>` we use the Universal Robots UR5e 6 DOF robot manipulator and in the :ref:`second example <bb_robot_joint_space_control>` the more advanced 7 DOF breeding blanket handling robot.

 .. figure:: ../../_static/joint_motion_control.svg
    :width: 90%